utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. (Optional) Select **Add comment** to add a note for the API Network Manager or Folder Manager.
 1. Select **Request collection**.

-### Requesting to add an API from the API Builder
+### Requesting to add an API from the workbench

-[API Editors](/docs/collaborating-in-postman/roles-and-permissions/#api-roles) can request to add APIs to your Private API Network from the API Builder.
+[API Editors](/docs/collaborating-in-postman/roles-and-permissions/#api-roles) can request to add APIs to your Private API Network from the workbench.

 > An API's editor must [publish a version of the API](#publishing-specific-api-versions) before you can add it to your Private API Network.